SAVE THE DATE! REGISTRATION COMING SOON!

 Fire and fuels monitoring can help ensure that management objectives are being met.
 This three-day, field- and classroom-based workshop will introduce participants to important tools for selecting metrics that match management objectives, developing site-specific protocols for sampling, and developing a monitoring handbook for your local ecosystem.

-This workshop is based on a highly successful workshop created by the Lake States Fire Science Consortium and the Huron-Manistee National Forest (http://lakestatesfiresci.net/Fire&FuelsMonitoringWorkshop2016_Proceedings.html).
-We will be joined by Brian Stearns, Wildland Fire Module Leader for the Huron-Manistee National Forests and Jack McGowan-Stinski, Program Manager for the Lake States Fire Science Consortium, as well as experts from the North Atlantic region.
+This workshop was based on a highly successful workshop created by the Lake States Fire Science Consortium and the Huron-Manistee National Forest (http://lakestatesfiresci.net/Fire&FuelsMonitoringWorkshop2016_Proceedings.html).
+We were be joined by Brian Stearns, Wildland Fire Module Leader for the Huron-Manistee National Forests as well as experts from the North Atlantic region.

 Day 1 – Tuesday, June 6, 2017